-This authentic Indian restaurant of elegance and distinction has the services of one of the most highly acclaimed Indian chef in London.
+This authentic Indian restaurant of elegance and distinction boasts the services of one of the most highly acclaimed Indian chefsin London.

-He is renowned for his mouth watering Tandoori chickens.
-He uses his unique, special blend of spices and yogurt, with which he marinates tender young chickens before cooking them in the charcoal oven - the classic preparation of Tandoori chickens.
+He is renowned for his Tandoori chicken he marinates with a unique, special blend of spices and yogurt, before cooking them in the charcoal oven - the classic preparation of Tandoori chickens.
+All meat used in the restaurant is halal.

 This content has been supplied by The Delhi Brasserie